Underfloor Heating Installation Costs

 Because electric systems have no moving parts to wear out and come with a lifetime warranty*, they are also unlikely to fail.
 Plus, should an issue occur, electric heating mats won’t cause water damage to flooring or ceilings like water systems will.

-Underfloor Heating Costs By Room
+Electric Underfloor Heating Costs by Size

 Running costs will always depend on many factors including the room size, the running time, as well as how well the room has been insulated; these figures are based on using our 10mm insulation boards.